yafuly/CoGnition/README.md

 The corresponding compounds are listed in 'data/cg-test/*.compound'.

 ## Automatic Evaluation
 Besides human evaluation, we provide an automatic evaluation tool as an alternative.
+With the human annotation as ground truth, our automatic evaluation tool achieves a precision of 94.80% and a recall of 87.05%.
 To automatically evaluate the ability of compositional generalization for MT models, run 'eval/eval.py' on model results:
 `python eval.py 'path_to_results' 'path-to-lexicon'`
 where 'path_to_results' refers to the path of model results and 'path-to-lexicon' refers to the provided lexicon, i.e., 'eval/lexicon'.
 Note that the model results should contain test sentences, **corresponding compounds** and model translations, separted by '\t'.